 Understanding the Corporate Finance Flexible Core Requirement

 These courses serve as an introduction to business finance (corporate financial management and investment) for both non-majors and majors preparing for upper-level coursework.
 The primary objective is to provide a framework, concepts, and tools for analyzing financial decisions based on fundamental principles of modern financial theory.
+NOTE: If you place into FNCE 612, you must enroll in this course in your first semester.

 Waiver and Placement Process